pert5432/tygress/README.md

 - Migration support
   - Generating migrations
   - Index management
-  - Table overrides (for ex. vacuum settings)
+  - Table config overrides (for ex. vacuum settings)
-- Support (materialized) views
+- Support managing views and materialized views
-  - Materialized views refreshing
 - Inserts/Updates/Deletes using query builder
   - To support `INSERT INTO a SELECT ...`
   - Or `DELETE FROM a WHERE id IN(SELECT ...)`
 - Type hinting for popular extensions, for ex.
 PostGIS

+## Feedback

+Do you have feedback, suggestions or feature requests?
+Feel free to open an issue or a discussion in this repo.

 ## Example usage